This post may contain affiliate links. Please read our disclosure policy.

 • Pepperoncini peppers: adds a peppery acidity to the dish which helps cut through the richness of the beef and butter and gives you a satisfying flavor.
 Trust me, leftovers taste even better!
 The meat is melt-in-your-mouth delicious on day two!

-• cornstarch: we’ll mix a few tablespoons of cornstarch with water to create a cornstarch slurry that will help thicken the gravy at the end.
+• Cornstarch: we’ll mix a few tablespoons of cornstarch with water to create a cornstarch slurry with water and work to the lumps.
+This will help thicken the gravy.
 A thickening agent is usually present in brown gravy mix, but since we aren’t using a packet for this recipe, this does that for us!

 1. Start by getting in that free flavor.
 Season the meat with flour, salt, and black pepper.
 Heat the butter in the instant pot directly if you’re pressure cooking.
 If you’re using the slow cooker or crock pot, you’ll want to do this in a large skillet over medium high heat.
 Sear the beef in batches and then remove to a plate.
 Add the onions and use a wooden spoon to scratch and pick up the fond layer that the beef left behind.